basecamp/kamal-site/docs/configuration/proxy.md

 ```yaml
   host: foo.example.com
 ```

-If multiple hosts are needed, these can be specified by comma separating the hosts.
+If multiple hosts are needed, these can be specified by comma-separating the hosts.

 ```yaml
   host: foo.example.com,bar.example.com